brlin-tw/gitlab2github-push-mirror-utils/README.md

 ### GITHUB_PAT

 The personal access token with access to the GitHub namespace.
+This is used to:

-This can be use to mitigate GitHub rate limiting.  *OPTIONAL.*
+* Mitigate GitHub rate limiting.
+* Authenticate the user during the push mirroring process.

+*REQUIRED.*

+It should have the following GitHub fine-grained permissions:

+* Repository permissions > **Read** access to metadata
+* Repository permissions > **Read and write** access to:
+    + Contents: To allow pushing non-workflow related content to the target repository.
+    + Workflows: To allow pushing GitHub Actions workflow related content to the target repository.

 **Default value:** (unset)

-Required permission: Repository permissions > Metadata (Read-only).

 ## Logic